60 second summary

 - Based on GDP, the way China is managing things is far more effective than Capitalist alternatives.

 - It’s interesting to consider that this might be an improvement over the ‘Invisible Hand’ that has guided Capitalists for two and a half centuries, however.

 - And also to consider that the payoff to China could be ownership of the next generation of IT success.

-This is a new model – and seems to be working for China as a nation
+This is a new model, and it seems to be working for China as a nation

-China’s approach to their mixed economy (covered in parts one and two of this article amounts to a centrally controlled plan, which favors Chinese technology companies over those from other countries but which also directs their private businesses to act in the long term interests of the state, not solely to deliver the short term growth requirements of individual companies.
+China’s approach to their mixed economy (covered in parts one and two of this series) amounts to a centrally controlled plan, which favors Chinese technology companies over those from other countries, but which also directs their private businesses to act in the long term interests of the state, not solely to deliver the short term growth requirements of individual companies.

 Comparing the performance of Invisible Hand or Invisible Hand ‘Plus’ on GDP Growth